-2.00 RESOURCE IMPLICATIONS 2.01 The draft ROWIP details the likely resource implications over the next 10 years, and it is expected to be delivered from existing Portfolio budgets and additional grant aid and income.
+2.00 RESOURCE IMPLICATIONS 2.01 The RoWIP details the likely resource implications over the next 10 years, and it is expected to be delivered from existing Service budgets and additional grant aid and income.

-3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 The following organisations were consulted in the development of this draft: British Horse Society, Clwyd Branch Exercise Referral Scheme, Deeside Leisure Centre Flintshire Disability Forum Flintshire Local Voluntary Council Farming Union of Wales National Farming Union Natural Resources Wales Public Health Wales Ramblers Flintshire (Footpaths Officers) Walkabout Flintshire 3.02 An electronic survey disseminated to members of Ramblers Flintshire and Walkabout Flintshire walk leaders received 40 responses.
-3.03 A pre-consultation letter was sent out in 2017 to Town and Community Councils and neighbouring Authorities.
-3.04 A statutory 3 month public consultation will be held.
+3.00 CONSULTATIONS REQUIRED / CARRIED OUT 3.01 The following organisations were consulted in the development of this plan: British Horse Society, Clwyd Branch Exercise Referral Scheme, Deeside Leisure Centre Flintshire Disability Forum Flintshire Local Voluntary Council Farming Union of Wales National Farming Union Natural Resources Wales Public Health Wales Ramblers Flintshire (Footpaths Officers) Walkabout Flintshire 3.02 An electronic survey disseminated to members of Ramblers Flintshire and Walkabout Flintshire walk leaders received 40 responses.
+3.04 A pre-consultation letter was sent out in 2017 to Town and Community Councils and neighbouring Authorities.
+3.04 A statutory 3 month public consultation was undertaken and the summary responses are included in the appendices.
+Environment Overview and Scrutiny Committee have also been consulted on the ROWIP and Policies and Procedure booklet.

-4.00 RISK MANAGEMENT 4.01 None.
+4.00 RISK MANAGEMENT 4.01 None

-5.00 APPENDICES 5.01 Appendix A - Draft Rights of Way Improvement Plan 2018-2028.
-5.02 Appendix B - Flintshire Rights of Way Policy and Procedures 2018.
+5.00 APPENDICES 5.01 Rights of Way Improvement Plan 2018-2028 5.02 Flintshire Rights of Way Policy and Procedures 2018 5.03 Summary consultation responses document

-6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS

-6.01 Consultation responses; WG Guidance

-Contact Officer: Tom Woodall, Access & Natural Environment Manager Telephone: 01352 703902
+6.00 LIST OF ACCESSIBLE BACKGROUND DOCUMENTS 6.01 Contact Officer: Tom Woodall, Access & Natural Environment Manager Telephone: 01352 703902 E-mail: tom.woodall@flintshire.gov.uk

-E-mail: tom.woodall@flintshire.gov.uk